 CAUTION! - DO NOT connect any wires from cable "B" to the power line.

 3.1 - Connection of motor to electricity mains

-The motor must be powered using a 24 V power supply, connected to the mains.
+The motor is powered by a permanent connection to the mains.
 Use cable "A" (fig. 2) for this connection, making sure to observe the warnings in full.